qmk/qmk_firmware/keyboards/ergodox/keymaps/ordinary/readme.md

 #### Reversing The Base Layout ####

 The Ordinary Layout can be used to perform one-handed chorded text input.
 If you hold down the key under either index finger or either pinky finger (A, F, J and Semicolon), the whole base layout reverses order.
-Most keys are _mirrored_ but the delete keys are merely *translated* to preserve directionality.
+Most keys are _mirrored_ but the delete keys, home/end, and left/right arrow keys are merely *translated* to preserve directionality.
 Pro-tip: This feature is particularly handly for bringing the Enter key to the left hand when the right hand is using the mouse.

 ## The Symbols Layer ##

 * *Symbols* shown in light green.
 All kinds of brackets are available on this layer.
 Ampersand and Pipe justapose each other.
 Pipe, slash, and backslash are arranged in a column.
 * *F-Keys* are bright green and overlay the row of numerals.
 This layer has F1-F10, higher *F-Keys* are on the Symbols layer.
 * *Number pad* in dark green under the right hand includes all four arithmetic operations in the same order found on most number pads and features an Enter key.
 The keycodes emitted here are normal numeric keycodes, not the number-pad specific keycodes emitted by most number pads so that NumLock is not needed.
+* The dark gray keys do nothing in case you bump them by accident.

 ![Ordinary symbol layout](ordinary-symbol.png)

 The Symbols Layer is based on the Coder Layer from the default Ergodox EZ layout.
 I slightly rearranged the symbols, added some symbols, expanded the number pad, and straightened out the F-Keys.
 It's very handy to have the symbols directly underneath the normal typing keys.
-* The dark gray keys do nothing in case you bump them by accident.

 ## The Media Layer ##